pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 ## Application declaration

-You can also create a configuration file to declare all attributes:
+You can also create a configuration file manage multiple applications:

 process.yml: